-- 423 Each of the capabilities implemented plays a role in mitigating data confidentiality attacks: - Data Management allows discovery and tracking of files throughout the enterprise. - Data Protection involves encryption and protection against disclosure of sensitive files. - User Access Controls allows organizations to enforce access control policies, ensuring that only authorized users have access to sensitive files. - Browser Isolation protects endpoints in the organization from malicious web-based malware by sandboxing and containing executables downloaded from the internet. - Policy Enforcement ensures that endpoints in the organization conform to specified security policies, which can include certificate verification, installed programs, and machine posture. - Logging creates a baseline of a normal enterprise activity for comparison in the event of a data confidentiality event. - Network Protection ensures that hosts on the network only communicate in allowed ways, preventing side-channel attacks and attacks that rely on direct communication between hosts.
+Each of the capabilities implemented plays a role in mitigating data confidentiality attacks:

+- Data Management allows discovery and tracking of files throughout the enterprise. - Data Protection involves encryption and protection against disclosure of sensitive files. - Access Controls allows organizations to enforce access control policies, ensuring that only authorized users have access to sensitive files. - Browser Isolation protects endpoints in the organization from malicious web-based malware by sandboxing and containing executables downloaded from the internet. - Policy Enforcement ensures that endpoints in the organization conform to specified security policies, which can include certificate verification, installed programs, and machine posture. - Logging creates a baseline of a normal enterprise activity for comparison in the event of a data confidentiality event. - Network Protection ensures that hosts on the network only communicate in allowed ways, preventing side-channel attacks and attacks that rely on direct communication between hosts.
 Furthermore, it protects against potentially malicious hosts joining or observing traffic (encrypted or decrypted) traversing the network.

-438 These capabilities work together to provide the functions Identify and Protect for the reference 439 architecture.
-The data management capability provides data inventory and asset management for files 440 in the enterprise; helps identify potentially sensitive files; and works with the data protection capability 441 to ensure potentially sensitive files are properly protected in the event of a breach.
-Because 442 organizations can be large and new sensitive files may be created daily, it is important to have the 443 capability to automate identification and protection of files at least partially.
-The data protection 444 capability and user access controls prevent data from being read by unauthorized parties.
-By ensuring 445 that only the correct people have access to data, and that data is properly encrypted and stored, it 446 becomes more difficult for adversaries to steal and disclose sensitive data.
+These capabilities work together to provide the functions Identify and Protect for the reference architecture.
+The data management capability provides data inventory and asset management for files in the enterprise; helps identify potentially sensitive files; and works with the data protection capability to ensure potentially sensitive files are properly protected in the event of a breach.
+Because organizations can be large and new sensitive files may be created daily, it is important to have the capability to automate identification and protection of files at least partially.
+The data protection capability and access controls prevent data from being read by unauthorized parties.
+By ensuring that only the correct users and systems have access to data, and that data is protected in-use and at-rest, it becomes more difficult for adversaries to steal and disclose sensitive data.